 Children's Bureau Express is designed for professionals concerned with child abuse and neglect, child welfare, and adoption.
 Children's Bureau Express is supported by the Children's Bureau, Administration for Children and Families, U.S. Department of Health and Human Services and published by Child Welfare Information Gateway.

-Study of Fathers' Involvement in Permanency Planning and Child Welfare Casework
+Study of Fathers' Involvement in Permanency Planning and Child Welfare Casework (link no longer active)

 This review summarizes existing literature and knowledge about non-custodial fathers and their relations with children involved in the child welfare system.